 1 – EARNED INCOME TAX CREDIT

 One of the most substantial credits for taxpayers is the Earned Income Tax Credit.
-Established in 1975–in part to offset the burden of Social Security taxes and to provide an incentive to work–the EITC is determined by income and is phased in according to filing status: single, married filing jointly or either of those with children.
-Eligibility and the amount of the credit are based on adjusted gross income, earned income and investment income.
+Established in 1975–partly to offset the burden of Social Security taxes and provide an incentive to work–the EITC is determined by income and is phased in according to filing status: single, married, filing jointly, or either of those with children.
+Eligibility and the amount of the credit are based on adjusted gross income, earned income, and investment income.

 - A person must be at least 25 years old and younger than 65 to qualify.

-- If married, both spouses must have valid Social Security numbers and must have lived in the country for more than six months.
+- If married, both spouses must have valid Social Security numbers and have lived in the country for over six months.

 2 – AMERICAN OPPORTUNITY TAX CREDIT

-For years, the Hope Credit helped families pay the costs of higher education.
+For years, the Hope Credit helped families pay higher education costs.
 Since 2009, that credit has been rebranded and expanded as the American Opportunity Tax Credit.

-- The student must be enrolled at least half-time for at least one academic period.
+- Be enrolled at least half-time for at least one academic period during the tax year.

 3 – LIFETIME LEARNING CREDIT

-The Lifetime Learning Credit, also established to offset the costs of post-secondary education, differs from the American Opportunity Tax Credit in that it is available for any years of post-secondary education, not just the first four.
+The Lifetime Learning Credit (LLTC), also established to offset the costs of post-secondary education, differs from the American Opportunity Tax Credit in that it is available for any year of post-secondary education, not just the first four.
 Also, the credit is available for people not pursuing a degree.

 4 – CHILD AND DEPENDENT CARE CREDIT